asconix/nginx-docker-cloud-stack/docker-gen-docker-cloud/README.md

-This image is used in context of [this](https://blog.switchbit.io/developing-a-ghost-theme-with-gulp-part-5/) post on using [JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) to generate Let's Encrypt certificates for a Ghost specific stack.
+This image is used in context of [this](https://blog.switchbit.io/developing-a-ghost-theme-with-gulp-part-5/) post on using [JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) to generate Let's Encrypt certificates for a Docker Cloud stack.

 # The problem